nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 *Fourth draft, revised 2026-09-16: one prediction below has since been tested and held, and the post says so at the grade it has today.
 The AI paragraph is sharpened into a conjecture, dated, and the reason is the news: in the last few days the heads of the largest AI labs have jointly called for coordinated limits on the pace of frontier work, with evaluators embedded in the labs and governments asked to back it, in the name of safety.[^pace] We think that gets the problem backwards.
 Nobody has yet stated the alignment problem in a form a record could answer, and slowing a field is not a substitute for understanding it, so this draft makes the strongest conjecture it honestly can and asks to be argued with.
 The account of how the finding was reached is told in specifics and in the order it happened.
 And because the paper and its development keep moving, where a claim's backing has grown or its wording has been refined since the last draft, the post now says it the way the development does.*

+*Fifth draft, revised 2026-09-19: a note to the reader now comes first, because the post ends somewhere its first drafts did not expect to, in a political position the result demands.
+This draft says so plainly, says why the paper still goes through review while this account goes out now, and makes the argument for the position near the end.
+The technical content is unchanged.*

+## Before You Read

+This is a long post, argued with care, and it ends in a political position.
+You should know that going in.
+The first drafts presented a mathematical result and its engineering uses and stopped there.
+I have since had to accept that the result does not stop there.
+It says what any record can and cannot bear, and the institutions we live under, science, law, money, are records that ask to be believed.
+A finding about the first is a finding about the second whether I like it or not, and for a while I did not.

+So what follows is a demonstration and then a demand.
+The demonstration is the theorem, stated formally in the few places where a claim is being made and as plainly as I can manage everywhere else.
+The demand is what the theorem asks of anyone who keeps a record and wants to be
+trusted: give the account wherever an account can be given, and name who is being relied on wherever it cannot.
+That is a standard, and it takes no side.
+It names no party and no institution, and it cuts the same way in every direction, mine included.

+It will take you most of an hour.
+If you only want the engineering, the sections from "Everything Is a Trust Decision" through "Three Instances" stand on their own.
+If you read all of it, I am not asking you to agree with me.
+I am asking you to check it, and I care more about who will than about who approves.

 ## Far More General Than Packaging

 Last time I argued that Nix is right about everything except the store,